Fire forces evacuation at homeless shelter in Maite

 No injuries were reported.

-Residents waited in the parking lot area as the first responders ventilated smoke from the building.
+Residents waited in the parking lot as the first responders ventilated smoke from the building.